| One month | Three months | One year | Three years (p.a) | Five years (p.a) | |

 Market Overview

-− The NZ yield curve remains steeply positive shaped with higher yields through investing longer in maturity.
+The NZ yield curve remains steeply positive, with higher yields achieved by extending maturities.

 Fund Highlights